huilinghe19/Epics_Practices/README.md

 On the diaz07 computer, due to the different ways to install pytango.
 We need to be careful about path issues.

 On the dide17 computer, before I am used to use huiling@dide17, but oil@dide17 works well.
 I test something under oil@dide17 in oder to replace all the old things.
+Both of these are adapt to my git hub repository.
+Jupyter-notebook and Git push new things is the same.